DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 .embedded-demo(grouping/local-grouping-controlled)

-## Custom Grouping Values
+## Local Grouping with Custom Values

 Pass a grouping function to the `LocalGrouping` plugin’s [getColumnIdentity](../reference/local-grouping.md#properties) property to group data by a custom key based on the specified column's value.
-Set the `showWhenGrouped` field of the columns configuration to true to avoid hiding of the column when data is grouped by this column.
-In the following example, data is grouped by the first letter of the "city" column value while the "city" column remains visible.
+Set the `showWhenGrouped` field of the columns configuration to true to avoid hiding the column when data is grouped by this column.
+In the following example, data is grouped by the first letter of the "city" column's values while still displaying the column.

 .embedded-demo(grouping/local-grouping-custom)